jazellemaira/web-dev-intro/README.md

 ## 100 Days of Code

 This is the first exercise for Udemy web dev course.
-A 2-page project that impliments the basics of HTML and CSS.
+A 2-page project to practice the basics of HTML and CSS.
 This can be viewed at https://jazellemaira.github.io/web-dev-intro/